 At this point, your stem will be buried and it will eventually start to grow roots of its own.
 This is something that can apply to little seedlings and even incredibly long, emaciated stems.
 Again, as long as you’re extremely gentle with the plant, you should cause no harm and the plant will not be stressed.

-To avoid stem stretch make sure your marijuana seedlings get enough light an place them under a cfl bulb (3 watt per seedling).
+To avoid stretchy stems make sure your marijuana seedlings get enough light an place them under a cfl bulb (3 watt per seedling).
 Distance between plant and cfl bulb should be around 2 inch.
-Distance between plant and HPS bulb should be around 40 inch for seedlings (20 inch for vegging plants) but make sure temperatures don't exceed 77 ºF.
+Distance between plant and HPS bulb should be around 40 inch for seedlings (20 inch for vegging plants) but make sure temperatures don’t exceed 77 ºF.